GravesendNeckRoad/sp-api-sales-fetch/README.md

 Also added methods to handle reports in the case of API failure.
 Most recent backup report will be generated instead.
 Logically, if the in-stock inventory API returns failure, then it means a report was already generated within the last 30 minutes, so you can fall back to it and still have near real-time data.
 This method is more stable than juggling fails/retries, which can have unintended results.

-TO-DO;
-Switch to a durable function to get the real time inventory data without having to fall back to past reports.
+May switch to a durable function in the future IF this method proves unstable.
+Working fine for now, though.